stich86/lpac-libmbim-wrapper/README.md

 # OpenWRT support

-Wrapper can run also on OpenWRT, but you need to make some twea:
+Wrapper can run also on OpenWRT, but you need to make some change:

 - compile `libcurl` and `lpac` using OpenSSL and not MbedTLS. `lpac` package can be added to your build using this [fork](https://github.com/stich86/lpac-libmbim-wrapper)
 - install Python packages `python3-light` and `python3-base`